Home

 Jöjjenek!

-Gyere, gyertek, jöjjön, jöjönnek are all forms of the same word.
+Gyere, gyertek, jöjjön, jöjönnek are forms of the same word (there are many more forms too!).
 The basic form of the word is:

 jön

 The basic form is the form in which the word is found in the dictionary.
 Jön does not mean "to come" (that would be jönni).
-Jön instead means "he/she/it comes."
+Jön instead means "he/she/it/(and formal singular 'you') comes."
 It is called "basic form" because it is considered as having no ending.

 Lesson Three: Pronunciation